Kavyahegde2/Web-Scrapping-the-reviews-of-Practo-Website/README.md

 - Ensure that you have a stable internet connection while running the script to avoid interruptions during the scraping process.
 - Review the Practo website's terms of service and usage policy before scraping data.
 Avoid excessive requests to their servers to prevent being blocked.
+## For more steps refer the .txt file in this repository